AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/syncing-fields-for-crm-integration.md

 Generally, the best practice is to only sync CRM fields that will be needed for marketing purposes.
 Start with this exercise to organize the fields from your CRM that will need to be mapped to Marketo Engage and run the initial CRM sync correctly the first time.

 >[!NOTE]
->If you have custom fields in your CRM that already have an equivalent custom field in Marketo Engage before beginning the initial sync, a new "duplicate" field will be created in Marketo Engage for the CRM field.
-You can re-map the CRM field to the original Marketo Engage field and hide the duplicate field once the initial sync is complete, but you will need to contact [Adobe Customer Support](https://experienceleague.adobe.com/en/docs/customer-one/using/home#create-a-support-ticket-with-admin-console){target="_blank"} to do so.
+>If you have custom fields in your CRM that already have an equivalent custom field in Marketo Engage before beginning the initial sync, a new "duplicate" field is created in Marketo Engage for the CRM field.
+You can re-map the CRM field to the original Marketo Engage field and hide the duplicate field once the initial sync is complete, but you need to contact [Adobe Customer Support](https://experienceleague.adobe.com/en/docs/customer-one/using/home#create-a-support-ticket-with-admin-console){target="_blank"} to do so.
 See step 7 for more details.

 **Step 1:** Build a rough list of fields currently available in your CRM and mark whether you would like them to appear in Marketo Engage.